yo998/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Undergraduate of Basic Medical Sciences(minor: Software Engineering)
+role: professor of artificial intelligence

 # Organizations/Affiliations to show in About widget
 organizations: